 If there is no custom uninstaller, see if it’s a program that came with your PC.
 Some, such as Edge or Cortana, cannot and should not be removed.
 This is because the system uses them for multiple functions (for example, Edge is the default PDF reader for Windows 10 ).
 If you really don’t want to see them, you can just unpin from Start or disable them.

-Regularly uninstalling programs is great for the health of your PC, and for your own peace of mind.
+Regularly uninstalling programs is great for the health of your PC that’s running Windows 10, and for your own peace of mind.
 You’d be surprised how much space a dormant application can take up in the form of hidden files, storage folders, and other data – even if you haven’t opened it in years.

 The freed-up disk space can be used for more important files or allow your computer to run faster than it has been lately.
-In addition, you get the satisfaction of having your PC running in top condition – as it should be!
+In addition, you get the satisfaction of having your Windows 10 running in top condition – as it should be!